JoseZalez/Houdini-scripts/README.md

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/scatter/Scatter_compiled_1.png)

 Then execute the script.
-Select the created nodes and press Shift+L to order them.
+Select the created nodes and press Shift+L to lay out them.
 It will create a *for loop* network with *compile blocks* already with the setup needed and a *controller*

 Connect your points to the *Input_points wrangle* and visualize the *compile_end*.
 Then simply use the *controller* to select the percentages you want.